willkg/socorro-zero/docs/socorro_test_checklist.rst

 Is the processor process running?

-    * Log into processor node and watch the processor logs for errors.
+    * Log into a processor node and watch the processor logs for errors.

-      FIXME: List log paths.
+      ``/var/log/messages`` is the log file.

+      ``grep ERROR /var/log/messages | less`` to check for errors.

     * Check datadog ``processor.save_raw_and_processed`` for appropriate
       environment.